kodkenyalang/LegacyCLock/README.md

 # LegacyClock: Decentralized Digital Will

 LegacyClock is a decentralized application (dApp) that allows users to create, manage, and securely store their digital wills on the blockchain.
-It ensures that your digital assets and last wishes are passed on to your designated beneficiaries only after a predetermined period of inactivity, providing peace of mind and a secure, trustless system for digital inheritance.
+It ensures that your digital assets and last wishes are passed on to your designated beneficiaries only after a specific block height is reached, providing a trustless and secure system for digital inheritance.

 ![LegacyClock Screenshot](https://github.com/kodkenyalang/LegacyCLock/blob/main/LegacyClock.png)

 ## Core Features

-*   **Seamless Wallet Integration**: Easily connect with a variety of Web3 wallets like MetaMask, Coinbase Wallet, or social accounts using the integrated Thirdweb SDK.
+*   **Seamless Wallet Integration**: Connect with Web3 wallets like MetaMask or use social logins via the integrated Thirdweb SDK.
-*   **Create & Encrypt Your Will**: A user-friendly interface to write your will, define beneficiaries, and list digital assets.
-All content is encrypted before being stored.
-*   **Decentralized Storage**: The encrypted will and its decryption keys are stored on decentralized networks (simulation using IPFS hashes), preventing single points of failure.
+*   **On-Chain Will Creation**: Create your will and lock it in a smart contract on the Filecoin Calibration testnet.
+The transaction defines an encrypted will hash and a future block number for release.
+*   **Decentralized & Secure**: The core logic is governed by the `BlocklockedWill` smart contract.
+While this version uses `localStorage` to simulate off-chain data (like will content), the release mechanism is fully on-chain.
-*   **Inactivity-Based Release**: The will can only be accessed by beneficiaries after the creator (testator) fails to "check-in" within a specified time period (e.g., 90 days), ensuring it's only released when intended.
+*   **Block-Based Release**: The will's decryption key can only be revealed by the beneficiary after the current blockchain height surpasses the `lockBlock` defined during creation, ensuring it's only released when intended.
-*   **Secure Beneficiary Access**: Beneficiaries can search for a will using the testator's address and, if the inactivity period has passed, can use their unique key share to decrypt the will's content.
+*   **Secure Beneficiary Access**: A beneficiary can interact with the contract to check the will's status.
+If the `lockBlock` has passed, they can call a function to receive the decryption key.
-*   **Dual-Role Interface**: A clean, tab-based UI allowing users to seamlessly switch between the "Testator" view (to manage their own will) and the "Beneficiary" view (to access a will left to them).
+*   **Dual-Role Interface**: A clean, tab-based UI allowing users to switch between the "Testator" view (to manage their own will) and the "Beneficiary" view (to access a will left to them).
+*
 ## Technology Stack

 This project is built with a modern, robust, and type-safe technology stack: